uboslinux/ubos-docs/sphinx/users/networking.rst

 .. code-block:: none

-   > hostname mydevice
+   % hostname mydevice
-   > hostname > /etc/hostname
+   % hostname > /etc/hostname
-   > systemctl restart avahi-daemon
+   % sudo systemctl restart avahi-daemon

 Non-mDNS (regular) hostnames
 ----------------------------

-If you would like to use more than one site on the same device, or you would like to use a hostname of your choosing (say, ``family.example.com``) you need to set up DNS yourself.
+If you would like to use more than one :term:`Site` on the same device, or you would like to use a hostname of your choosing (say, ``family.example.com``) you need to set up DNS yourself.
 This can sometimes be performed in the administration interface of your home router.